davidben/http-client-hint-reliability/draft-davidben-http-client-hint-reliability.md

 This document introduces critical Client Hints.
 These are the Client Hints which meaningfully change the resulting resource.
-For example, a server may use the Device-Memory Client Hint {{DEVICE-MEMORY}} to select simple and complex variants of a resource to different clients.
+For example, a server may use the Device-Memory Client Hint {{DEVICE-MEMORY}} to select simple and complex variants of a resource to different user agents.
 Such a resource should be fetched consistently across page loads to avoid jarring user-visible switches.

 The server specifies critical Client Hints with the Critical-CH response header